Skip to Main Content

 Most materials in the Special Collections and Archives can only be accessed in the Wardman Library Reading Room or, in the instance of digitized pieces, online.
 Currently, Wardman Library is only open to students, alumni, staff, and current and emeritus faculty.
 If you do not fall into one of these categories and wish to access the Special Collections and Archives, please fill out the Item Request Form or email the Special Collections Librarian in order to arrange for an appointment.
 Visitors who are concerned about their ability to access materials are encouraged to contact the Special Collections Librarian to discuss accommodations and solutions.

 While handling collections patrons may use pencils, laptops, notebooks, and digital cameras.
 Food and drink are not allowed in the Reading Room, but storage lockers are available for use.
 Many of the items in our Special Collections are rare, unique, or fragile; to ensure their continued stability, you may be asked to follow specific handling protocols.
-The Reading Room is kept at a controlled, low temperature, so patrons are encouraged to bring a jacket for their comfort.

 Handling Archival Items